Abortion in New Zealand: 2019–2020 abortion reform legislation

-Other changes include allowing women to self-refer to an abortion service, ensuring that health practitioners advise women about counselling services, establishing safe areas around abortion facilities, and ensuring that conscientious objecting doctors inform women about their stance and alternative services.
+Other changes included allowing women to self-refer to an abortion service, ensuring that health practitioners advise women about counselling services, establishing safe areas around abortion facilities, and ensuring that conscientious objecting doctors inform women about their stance and alternative services.
 The Government adopted the Law Commission's third approach for a test on later-term abortions but reduced the time-frame to 20 weeks.
 The test for late term abortions is contained in section 11 of the proposed bill.
 Section 11 states that "a qualified health practitioner may provide abortion services to a woman who is more than 20 weeks pregnant only if the health practitioner reasonably believes that the abortion is appropriate in the circumstances..."